-(a) the provision of education and

-(b) the efficient use of resources.
+- (a) the provision of education and - (b) the efficient use of resources.

-The Local Governing Board (LGB) has agreed an admissions limit of 240 for the other year groups.
-This is the number of places in classes beyond Year 7, which takes into account practical limits for all other years.
+The school's local governing board has agreed an admissions limit of 240 for the other year groups.
+This is the number of places in classes beyond Year 7, which takes into account practical limits for all other year groups